What is an Impacted Tooth?

 When To Call A Professional

 Because an impacted tooth can damage neighboring teeth or distort the bite, call your dentist if you experience pain in your molar teeth and your wisdom teeth have not yet come in.
-If you visit your dentist regularly, he or she will keep track of your wisdom teeth and let you know if you need to have them extracted.
-Because routine X-rays for cavities often don’t show the wisdom teeth, your dentist may take extra X-rays to check these teeth.
+If you visit Sunnyvale Dental Clinic regularly, Dr. Gupta will keep track of your wisdom teeth and let you know if you need to have them extracted.
+Because routine X-rays for cavities often don’t show the wisdom teeth, he may take extra X-rays to check these teeth.